Structuring as a package

 - The package folder (

-) holds one or more Python files called modules. - Each module (e.g.
+yourpackage/) holds one or more Python files called modules. - Each module (e.g.

-) contains code like functions, classes, and variables that perform the core tasks of your package.
+module1.py) contains code like functions, classes, and variables that perform the core tasks of your package.

-2. An __init__.py
+2. An __init__.py file.

 - The

-file tells Python that a directory should be treated like a package, not just a folder. - This enables you to import your modules with statements like
+__init__.pyfile tells Python that a directory should be treated like a package, not just a folder. - This enables you to import your modules with statements like

-import yourpackage.module1
+import yourpackage.module1.

-3. A pyproject.toml
+3. A pyproject.toml file.

 - This file sits outside the package folder, and is required if you want your package to be installable or published.